-The Absa Group has in place a Stakeholder Management Policy, which is applicable to the Company.
-The Board and management are responsible for proactively engaging with material stakeholders in an inclusive manner that balances their needs, interests and expectations, and to address their concerns in the best way possible.
+The Absa Group has in place a Stakeholder Management Policy, which is applicable to iMpumelelo CP Note Programme 1 (RF) Ltd. The Board and the Manager are responsible for proactively engaging with material stakeholders in an inclusive manner that balances their needs, interests and expectations, and to address their concerns in the best way possible.